 Macular degeneration (MD) is the umbrella term given to over 1,500 eye conditions, which affect central vision due to damage to the macula; a small area of the retina at the back of the eye.
-It is the leading cause of sight loss in the over 50’s in Ireland with over 7000 new cases diagnosed each year.

 There Are Two Types of MD:

 Wet MD occurs when tiny abnormal blood vessels begin to grow behind the retina towards the macula.
 They usually leak blood or fluid, damaging the macula and thus causing a rapid loss of central vision.

 Dry MD causes a gradual deterioration of the macula, usually over many years.
 The term ‘dry’ is used to indicate that the deterioration has not been caused by leaky blood vessels, as is the case with Wet MD.

 A person may have a Dry form of MD in one eye, and then develop Wet MD in the same or opposite eye.
 If MD occurs in one eye, it is a possibility that it could affect the opposite eye within five years.
 However, the speed of progression of MD varies in each individual.